vineelko/patina/docs/src/dxe_core/events.md

 The main implementation for Event, Timer and Task Priority features resides in the Event Database object implemented by the `patina_dxe_core` crate.
-The event database is then used to implement the UEFI spec boot services for event, timer and task priority by the main Rust DXE Core event.rs module.
+The event database is then used to implement the UEFI spec boot services for event, timer and task priority by the main Patina DXE Core event.rs module.

 ## Event Database